 Salzar with the outbreak of war declared Portugal's neutrality.
 He adopted three principal policy goals.
 First, he was determined not to involve Portugal in the fighting.
 Second he sought to avoid being invaded by the Germans or Spanish.
 A Government in exile from the Azores had no appeal.
 He suggested an Iberian neutrality pact to Franco (1939).
 With the end of the Spanish Civil War, Portugal and Spain negotiated the Treaty of Friendship and Nonaggression (Iberian Pact).
 This pact committed the two countries to defend the Iberian Peninsula against any foreign power that attacked either country.
 The objective was to ensure Iberian neutrality.
 Third, he sought economic benefits as a result of the War.
 There were, however, strong pro-Axis support among conservative and Fascist elements in the country.
 Salazar here had some advantages over other neutral states.
 Unlike Sweden and Switzerland, Portugal was not surronded by Axis countries and Axis occupied areas.
 In addition, Franco's Spain provided a buffer from NAZI-occupied France.
+As a neutral ntion, Portugal served as a conduit for civilian exchanges of diplomats and others interned by the Americans and Allies with ye Axis countries.
 Japan occupied the Portuguese territory of East Timor next to the Dutch West Indies which thy had earlier seized (December 1942).
 Salazar declined, however, to declare war on Japan.
 The Japanese subsequenrly established a protectorate over Macau near Hong Kong , but retained the Portuguese administrative structure (1943).